nischayv/NewsCache/README.md

  4. If we plan to write tests we have to use Karma, a test runner for javascript.
     Will add the stuff if needed.

- 5. If using Intellij you will have to go to the application.yml file and change the project root to the root of the project on your local computer.
+ 5. You will have to go to the application.yml file and change the project root to the root of the project on your local computer.

+ 6. You will have to register for Faroo's API key and copy it into the FarooKey String variable in the constants Java class.

- 6. Run the application on localhost:8080/newscache/#/ in any web browser!!
+ 7. Run the application on localhost:8080/newscache/#/ in any web browser!!